DineshhNT/Dinesh-N-T/README.md

 ---

-## 🔷 Frontend Development

-💡 *Turning creativity into interactive experiences.*
+##  Frontend Development - *Turning creativity into interactive experiences*

-I craft dynamic and engaging user interfaces using HTML, CSS, JavaScript, and React.
+💡 craft dynamic and engaging user interfaces using HTML, CSS, JavaScript, and React.
 My focus is on delivering seamless and accessible web experiences that balance beauty with performance.

 |                                                             HTML                                                            |                                                            CSS3                                                           |                                          Bootstrap                                         |                                                Tailwind                                               |                                                               JavaScript                                                              |                                                           ReactJS                                                           |                                             Firebase                                            |
 | :-------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------: |